 Frequently Asked Questions

 Federal student aid regulations have defined that a student who completely withdraws or stops attending prior to completing 60% of a term has not earned 100% of the federal student aid that was received.
 If you drop all of your classes the Office of Financial Aid may be required to return a portion of the federal student aid that was applied to your student account.
-More information can be found here.
+More information can be found here on the Return to Title IV Funds Policy.

 You must also make satisfactory academic progress towards your degree in order to maintain federal student aid eligibility, and any classes dropped or failed may affect your progress.
 For more information, refer to the Academic Progress Policy.